anandsingh3996/Anandsingh-Chauhan/README.md

 ## Publications

 1. **Chauhan, A.**, Baranwal, M. and Basumatary, A., 2023.
-[PowRL: A Reinforcement Learning Framework for Robust Management of Power Networks.
-Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2023](https://ojs.aaai.org/index.php/AAAI/article/view/26724)
+[PowRL: A Reinforcement Learning Framework for Robust Management of Power Networks](https://ojs.aaai.org/index.php/AAAI/article/view/26724) Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2023
 2. Pal, A., **Chauhan, A.**, Baranwal, M., and Ojha, A., Heuristic-guided Reinforcement Learning for Multi-robot Task Allocation in Dynamic Warehouse Environments.
 Proceedings of the European Conference onArtificial Intelligence (ECAI), 2024.
 3. Shelke, O., Pathakota, P., **Chauhan, A.**, Meisheri, H., Khadilkar, H., and Ravindran, B., [A Learning Approach for Discovering Cost-Efficient Integrated Sourcing and Routing Strategies in E-Commerce](https://dl.acm.org/doi/10.1145/3632410.3632426), Accepted at Applied Data Science track at CODS-COMAD 2024.
 4. Shelke, O., Pathakota, P., **Chauhan, A.**, Meisheri, H., Khadilkar, H., and Ravindran, B., [Multi-Agent Learning of Efficient Fulfilment and Routing Strategies in E-Commerce](https://openreview.net/pdf?id=P6ancmHdwH), Accepted at NeurIPS Generalization in Planning workshop 2023.